Michael Stahl, LMT, MS, JD - Founder / Director

 When I began to listen, my awareness grew and I began to understand that this old injury flared when I was under the most stress I had ever been in in my life.
 Among other things, I had moved twice in 6 months, including one cross-country move; I had two children under 3 and hit levels of sleep deprivation and physical exhaustion that I didn’t know were possible.
 My hip injury was connected to past trauma that had not been fully resolved; I was in a job in which I found more stress than joy….and I just kept pushing through all of this with no break and no resolution.
 I became aware of the physical toll of this stress first—through debilitating pain from an old injury that had, up until that point, been largely asymptomatic.
 There was undoubtedly physical damage that needed to be surgically repaired, AND this damage only flared up when I was under serious stress physically, emotionally, and spiritually.
 Once I learned how to connect the other, non-mechanical elements of my injuries with my physical pain, my recovery progressed more rapidly and I felt new freedom and enjoyment in physical movement and my life in general.

 After the second “flare up”, I realized that my healing process has been my own pilgrimage.
 This journey helped me acknowledge the importance of integrating the body, mind and spirit into all elements of the healing process, and helped me understand that I am called to do this work.
 When I heard people speak of a “calling” before, I didn’t really know what they meant.
 I believed they felt strongly about their work, but I couldn’t really relate because I had never felt it.
 Now I understood.
-For me, my calling to do this work was a deep knowing.
-Knowing that I was on the right path to study and train to learn how to help people help and grow, setting aside a successful professional career as a lawyer.
+For me, my calling to do this work was a deep knowing and intention to share what I have learned and continue to learn every day.

 Application to the Peregrine Center: